AdaiasMagdiel/deta-clojure/README.md

-# Deta Base Clojure Library
+# Deta Clojure Library

 [![Clojars Project](https://img.shields.io/clojars/v/com.adaiasmagdiel/deta.svg)](https://clojars.org/com.adaiasmagdiel/deta)

-Deta Base is a Clojure library designed to simplify interactions with the Deta database.
+Deta is a Clojure library designed to simplify interactions with the Deta database.
 It provides a straightforward way to initialize a database connection and perform basic operations such as inserting data.
 This library is ideal for developers looking to integrate Deta database functionality into their Clojure applications.

 ## Features